-In-process monitoring, testing, inspection and data collection is the only way to guarantee perfect adhesion within every product at every Critical Control Point (CCP) where varying conditions can affect adhesion outcomes.
+In-process monitoring, testing, inspection, and data collection are the only way to guarantee perfect adhesion within every product at every Critical Control Point (CCP) where varying conditions can affect adhesion outcomes.

 Consumer electronics process control must include a robust understanding of what elements must be controlled for perfect gluing and coating adhesion.

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 Small and Complex Electronics Makes Cleaning and Detection Difficult